codesandtags/blog/_posts/2024-07-20-lessons-learned-from-staff-engineer-path.md

 "If anything can be your problem, then it’s easy for everything to become your problem."

 "If you always have time to answer all of the questions and take on all of the tricky problems, nobody else gets experience in doing that."

+"As you grow in seniority, making a real impact will mean being able to put your work in a bigger context, and recognizing that your point of view is heavily influenced by where you’re standing"